kragen/derctuo/hacker-calendar.md

   to Qin Shi Huang?
 * something to memorialize the Library of Alexandria?
 * Johann Bernoulli?
-* the SIMTEL20 shutdown
 * something to celebrate Euclid
-* the birth or death of Dennis Ritchie
-* the founding of Wikipedia
-* something about Babbage; maybe Lovelace's publication of the first program?
 * al-Khwarizmi's book
   <https://en.wikipedia.org/wiki/The_Compendious_Book_on_Calculation_by_Completion_and_Balancing>?
 * something to celebrate Aryabhata and the Aryabhatiya?
-* McCarthy's or Russell's Lisp
 * publication of the break of MD5
 * Brahmagupta
 * Newton's death or publication of Principia (July 5, 1687?) or birth (Dec 25)